mbezjak/mbezjak.github.io/content/posts/errors-from-libraries.md

 templates between `error-template.edn` and `malli.error/default-errors`.
 Feel
 free to consider if this is worthwhile for your project.

+*Update 2023-02-10*: Also consider using `malli.error/with-error-messages`
+instead of `malli.error/humanize`. `with-error-messages` adds `:message` to all of the errors returned by `malli.core/explain`.

 ## What to do with the errors?

 ```clojure